hawkinsw/medava/README.md

 Well, well, well.
 We're in quite a pickle now.
 Why?
 In the design of our `Transporter` class we exposed the `goods` field to the client.
 If any client of the `Transporter` can add goods to the, er, `goods` field (willy nilly) then there is no way for the `Transporter` to enforce a guarantee that it only accept packages that it can be sure to keep safe!

-We've unwittingly found ourselves snakebit by failing to observe one of the prime directives of OOP: data hiding and encapsulation.
+We've unwittingly found ourselves snakebit by failing to observe one of the prime directives of OOP: data hiding (a.k.a. encapsulation).
 To fix the flaw, we will have to go back and do some surgery (the puns keep on coming).
 Better to bite the bullet (another one!) now and make the fix than continue to pay the price as the software evolves.

 First, let's correct the error and make the `goods` field private: